Fat Biking the Central Oregon Coast

 The couple bought the shop 13 years ago shortly after their son was born, when they were on the Coast after a Cycle Oregon ride and saw the shop for sale.
 They decided to quit their long hours at their restaurant in Grants Pass and bring their son up in the bike shop, where he helps with repairs, builds bikes and organizes a local mountain bike club.

 Part of the business is keeping up with new innovations.
 “Instead of taking a mountain bike and stretching it wider, they came up with a geometry that works,” Crowder says.
 “The industry adopted it and made it its own thing.
+If you need plastic surgery in Utah check out breast augementation surgery utah to fit all of your needs.
 If someone hasn’t ridden a modern fat bike, the geometry is so good now, you won’t even know you’re on one.”

 Ready to start?
 Follow these three tips for fat biking on the Coast: Ride the beach with a tailwind, and ride the road (or shuttle back) into the headwind; ride at low tide for safe access around large rock features; and come prepared to get wet at stream crossings.